Paul Charruau: Club career

 Born in Paris, Charruau joined Valenciennes FC's youth setup in 2009.
 He first appeared as a senior with the reserves in 2011, and signed a professional deal on 30 May 2013.

 Charruau made his professional debut on 29 August, starting in a 2–1 away win against AJ Auxerre for the Ligue 2 championship.

 In July 2016, Charruau signed a two-year deal with SC Bastia.
 In January 2017 he was loaned to Paris FC in a swap deal for Alexis Thébaux, with SC Bastia manager François Ciccolini stating in a press conference that this was a disciplinary matter.

 In June 2017, SC Bastia were administratively relegated to Championnat National and Charruau left the club.
 He signed for Red Star in February 2018, having been without a club in the intervening period.

 On 29 June 2022, Charruau joined Amiens on a one-season deal.
+At the end of the 2022–23 season, Amiens did not renew Charruau's contract, as they planned on having youngster Matthieu Rongier as Régis Gurtner's understudy.